Originally Published on 16th February 2016

 To connect nodes, you must start from Towns or Cities you have discovered and then work your way outwards.
 If two nodes can be connected, you will see a white line between them on your in-game map (M).
 Go to the Node Manager NPC at the node you would like to connect, then speak to him/her and press “Check Node”.
 Here you can invest in the node.

-You can withdraw from the Node at any time, or further invest in the node (using vigor).
+You can withdraw from the Node at any time, or further invest in the node (using energy).
 Further investing in an adventure node will give you more frequent loot drops, while production nodes will increase the amount of resources your workers gather at the node.
+You can also invest in Towns/Cities to increase your amity gain in that particalar area.

 Make sure you check out our Node Calculator on our interactive map to calculate how many Contribution Points are needed to connect the nodes.